 - Diagnostic accuracy determination of point of need assays

-Determining the diagnostic accuracy of point of need assays (isothermal amplification, peakPCR and rapid antigen test). -
+Determining the diagnostic accuracy of point of need assays. -

 International collaboration

-Building cross border collaboration involving 9 countries from Europe, North and Sub-Saharan Africa. -
+Building cross border collaboration involving countries from Europe, Asia and Africa. -

 Capacity building

-Building capacity for safe handling of BSL-3 pathogens using the glove box. -
+Building capacity for safe pathogen handling and molecular diagnostics in the field. -

 Suitcase lab implementation

-Implementation of the suitcase lab for rapid detection of SARS-COV-2.
+Implementation of the suitcase lab for rapid detection of various pathogens.

 Isothermal amplification assay

-The group from Germany, France, and seven African countries are working in the last five years on development and implementation of mobile suitcase lab (figure 3) operating an isothermal amplification assay, termed as recombinase polymerase amplification (RPA) assay and recombinase aided amplification (RAA) assay.
+The consortium has been developing isothermal amplification assays since 2015, termed as recombinase polymerase amplification (RPA) assay and recombinase aided amplification (RAA) assay.
 It is widely regarded as a promising alternative technology to real-time PCR for field use as it provides results faster, amplifies nucleic acid at a constant lower temperature, and is accomplished with less expensive as well as simpler equipment.

 - The size of the suitcase is 62+49+30 cm, which is easy to carry, transport and ship.
 A glove box will be used to inactivate the samples to avoid contamination of the environment and keep the health care worker safe.